 Veteran’s Administration (VA) benefits

 Federal student Loans

 All or part of your wages, depending on how much you earn and what you are being sued for

-Consumer debt.
-Consumer debt means debts from credit cards, doctor bills, hospital bills, utility bills, phone bills, personal loans from a bank or credit union, debts owed to a landlord or former landlord, or any other debt for personal, family, or household purposes.
+- Consumer debt.
+This means debts from credit cards, doctor bills, hospital bills, utility bills, phone bills, personal loans from a bank or credit union, debts owed to a landlord or former landlord, or any other debt for personal, family, or household purposes.

-If you are sued on a consumer debt, creditors cannot take any of your wages if you earn less than $420.00 weekly (35x the state minimum hourly wage).
-If you earn more than this amount, you may still keep the greater of 35x the state minimum hourly wage or 80% of your net pay.
+If you are sued on a consumer debt, creditors cannot take any of your wages if you earn less than $479.15 weekly (35x the state minimum hourly wage).
+If you earn more than this amount, you may still keep 35x the state minimum hourly wage or 80% of your net pay, whichever is more.

 *Net pay is your earnings after subtracting mandatory deductions.

 *Mandatory deductions include Social Security, Medicare, and federal income taxes.

 Private student loan debt—If you are sued on a private student loan debt, creditors cannot take any of your wages if you earn less than $834.50 weekly (50x the highest minimum hourly wage in the State).
 If you earn more than this, you may still keep 50x the highest minimum hourly wage in the State or 85% of your net pay, whichever is more.

 Other debts—If you are sued on other debts that are not consumer or private student loan debts, creditors cannot take any of your wages if you earn less than $253.75 weekly (35x the federal minimum hourly wage).
 If you earn more than this amount, you may still keep 35x the federal minimum hourly wage or 75% of your net pay, whichever is more.